 3.1.11 A player is not allowed to use another player’s account (smurf) or multiple accounts of their own for any reason whatsoever.
 Players in violation of doing so will result in punitive measures including and not limited to the team being disqualified from the season and a potential banning of those accounts.

-3.1.12 If a player account is suspended for at least six (6) days or is permanently banned (even if the suspension/ban does not overlap the season period), he or she will not be allowed to participate unless written permission is granted from the Paladins Community Competitive League head administrator "bran".
+3.1.12 If a player account is suspended for at least six (6) days or is permanently banned (even if the suspension/ban does not overlap the season period), he or she will not be allowed to participate unless written permission is granted from the Paladins Community Competitive League head administrator "hugh".

 3.1.13 Players must use the names that their team leader checked them in as at the start of the season.